datopian/ckan-ng-harvest/automate-tasks/airflow/README.md

 Tasks could be built from Jinja templates.
 It has a nice and comfortable UI.

 You can also use _Sensors_: you can wait for certain files or database changes for activate anoter jobs.

-I read some people on the web ([1](https://medium.com/videoamp/what-we-learned-migrating-off-cron-to-airflow-b391841a0da4), [2](https://medium.com/@rbahaguejr/airflow-a-beautiful-cron-alternative-or-replacement-for-data-pipelines-b6fb6d0cddef)) saying good things about Airflow.

 ## Airflow code